CBT for Depression — Glasgow

-Cognitive behavioural therapy (CBT) for depression is practical, evidence-based therapy technique that helps figure out what’s going on and start making adjustments that seem doable, even when you’re tired and dejected.
+that helps figure out what’s going on and start making adjustments that seem doable.

 What Is Cognitive Behavioural Therapy for Depression?

-Cognitive behavioural therapy is a well-known, structured talking therapy that looks at how negative thoughts, emotional concerns, and actions affect each other.
+Cognitive behavioural therapy (CBT) is a well-known, structured talking therapy that looks at how negative thoughts, emotional concerns, and actions affect each other.

 This equilibrium typically changes when someone is depressed.
 Thoughts might become harsh or despairing.
 Feelings are thick or subdued.
 Behaviour changes: less energy, less enjoyment, and more retreat.